telent/nixwrt/README.md

 ```

    Given we know the `firmware` partition starts with a kernel, it
-   seems 98% likely that the flash base address is  `0x0000bc000000`)
+   seems 98% likely that this is where the `bootcmd` is jumping to,
+   and therefore the flash base address is  `0x0000bc000000`

 3. Get the erase block size by looking in `/proc/mtd` (0x1000)

 4. "uimage-fw" partitions are not "real", they are the result of
-   clever (magic) kernel code
+   kernel code
-   (./drivers/mtd/mtdsplit/mtdsplit{,_uimage}.c) which understands the
+   (`drivers/mtd/mtdsplit/mtdsplit{,_uimage}.c`) which understands the
    kernel uimage format and knows how to seek to the end of this
-   kernel image and find a rootfs on the next erase block boundary
+   kernel image and find a rootfs on the next erase block boundary.

-5. therefore our image should consist of a kernel, plus padding to the
+   Therefore if our image consists of a kernel, plus padding to the
-   next erase block boundary, plus the filesystem image.
-The
+   next erase block boundary, plus the filesystem image, Linux will
+   find an MTD partition (probably number 5) that starts where the
-   `firmwareImage` derivation makes one of these by creative use of `dd`
+   kernel starts.
+The `firmwareImage` derivation makes one of these
+   by creative use of `dd`

 ```
-nix-build -I nixpkgs=../nixpkgs-for-nixwrt/ backuphost.nix -A firmwareImage --argstr targetBoard mt300a -o mt300a.bin -
+$ nix-build -I nixpkgs=../nixpkgs-for-nixwrt/ backuphost.nix \
+ -A firmwareImage --argstr targetBoard mt300a -o mt300a.bin
-cp mt300a.bin /tftp
+$ cp mt300a.bin /tftp
 ```

 6.  then run these u-boot commands to put it on the device